top of page

 Luc Zipkin

 Luc learned to fly in gliders first, in the mountains of northern Vermont, before transitioning to classic taildraggers.
-Today, he has flown 25+ different types of vintage and tailwheel aircraft in a variety of professional, non-profit, and family-use contexts.
+Today, he has flown 30 different types of aircraft in a variety of professional, non-profit, and family-use contexts.

 He is a flight instructor in single-engine airplanes, and licensed as a Commercial Pilot in single-engine land- and seaplanes, multi-engine airplanes, and gliders.
 Away from Goodspeed Flying Service, he is a second-in-command on the DC-3 with the Tunison Foundation, a pilot and leader in the Commemorative Air Force, an aviation writer, and an undergraduate at nearby Wesleyan University.